bekk/bekk-christmas/post/react/draft-back-to-basics.md

 Cool, but we can do better!

-### Configuring webpack
+### Configuring Webpack

 This part is not as scary as some people might think, and we will see here that it's quite easy to get a simple configuration that lets us get started with our application.
-But first and foremost, what is webpack and why do we need it?
+But first and foremost, what is Webpack and why do we need it?

 ### What